 The new province of Flevoland was reclaimed from the sea and established in the 1980s.

-Batavialand also includes a shipyard which houses a replica of the East Indiaman ship.
+Batavialand also includes the wharf location and a shipyard which houses a replica of the East Indiaman ship.

 And heading along the waterfront is the Batavia Harbour for sailing boats.